piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 ## Stuff to do:

   1. How different is monitoring the three different kinds of images?
-  2. Pradeepto considers (A) to be a priority now since it blocks other people.
+  1. Pradeepto considers (A) to be a priority now since it blocks other people.
-  2. Apparently Prometheus is built into openshift.
+  1. Apparently Prometheus is built into openshift.
 Should we use it instead of zabbix?
+  1. Is there a jenkins API to expose anything at all?
+There is a lot of job level information like [this one][sample] but I cannot find anything global.
+I could write a task to intentionally expose useful metrics in this API but that might not be a clean way to get this done.

 ## References